marcospmuniz/reactjs-bootstrap/README.md

+A simble but usefull bootstrap for ReactJS projects without create-react-app!

 ## Installing this project

 Download or clone this repository, access the project directory in your local machine with your terminal and run: